codepath/android_guides/Using-a-BaseAdapter-with-ListView.md

 BaseAdapter, as it's name implies, is the base class for so many concrete adapter implementations on Android.
 It is abstract and therefore, cannot  be directly instantiated.

+If your data source is an `ArrayList` or array, we can also use the [[ArrayAdapter construct as an alternative|Using-an-ArrayAdapter-with-ListView]].
+Note that `ArrayAdapter` itself extends from `BaseAdapter`.

 ## Using the BaseAdapter

 To use the BaseAdapter with a ListView, a concrete implementation the `BaseAdepter` class that implements the following methods must be created: